remarkablemark/react-native-cli-quickstart/README.md

 ### Run instructions for iOS:

+Run an iOS simulator:

 ```sh
 yarn react-native run-ios
 ```

-Or:

-Open `./ios/ReactNativeCLIQuickstart.xcworkspace` in Xcode or run:
+Or open `./ios/ReactNativeCLIQuickstart.xcworkspace` in Xcode and hit the **Run** button:

 ```sh
 xed -b ios
 ```

-Hit the Run button

 ### Run instructions for macOS:

-See https://aka.ms/ReactNativeGuideMacOS for the latest up-to-date instructions.
+See [Get Started with macOS](https://aka.ms/ReactNativeGuideMacOS) for the latest up-to-date instructions.

 ## Usage